thriveweb/deking-new/content/posts/2018-10-26-decking-mistakes-to-avoid.md

     There are some common timber decking mistakes to avoid when installing a deck in your home in Queensland.
 DeKing wants to help you avoid these costly errors.
-  title: 'Decking Mistakes to Avoid in QLD Australia: DeKing Decks'
+  title: Decking Mistakes to Avoid in QLD Australia | DeKing Decks
 ---
 A well designed and built timber deck can be a wonderful addition to your home in terms of beauty, functionality and monetary value to your property.